KiruthikKumar16/F1-Simulation/README.md

-# F1 Simulation
+# FORMULA-1_CHAMPIONSHIP_MANAGER
- simulates the manipulation of a Formula 1  racing car championship
+Java program which simulates the manipulation of a Formula 1 racing car championship.
+Used Technologies are
+Java OOP concepts
+Swing